-You groan inwardly: the skiing has been excellent and the weather forecast promises ideal conditions for tomorrow.
+You groan inwardly: the skiing has been excellent.
 You're going to take the gondola lift to the top of the mountain all right, but to work, not to ski!

 At the top of Blackcomb you discover two faults: a burnt out automatic ALR switch type 261058, and a defective microprocessor (Tolstar model 66A).
 You suspect a power surge caused the switch to burn out and the microprocessor to overload.
 So you place two telephone orders for urgent delivery of three parts: